Jacinta A. Opara

-Jacinta Agbarachi Opara (born 2 February 1976) is a Nigerian Professor of Environmental Health, Ecology and Biodiversity and the 2nd substantive Vice Chancellor of the Dominican University Ibadan.
+Jacinta Agbarachi Opara (born 2 February 1976) is a Nigerian Professor and the first female Vice Chancellor of the Dominican University Ibadan.

 Early life and background

-She holds a bachelors from the University of Nigeria (1996) and a Master's in Education from the Rivers State University of Science and Technology (1998).
+She holds a bachelors from the University of Nigeria (1996) and a Master's degree from the Rivers State University of Science and Technology (1998).
 She went on to obtain an MSc in Science Education from the University of Port Harcourt.
-She also obtained postgraduate degrees from the Universidad Azteca, Chalco-Mexico, University of Granada, Central University of Nicaragua, Oslo Metropolitan University formerly known as Akerhsus University, and Universidad Catolica San Antonio de Murcia (UCAM).
+She also obtained postgraduate degrees from the Universidad Azteca, Chalco-Mexico, University of Granada, Central University of Nicaragua, Oslo Metropolitan University formerly known as Akershus University, and Universidad Catolica San Antonio de Murcia (UCAM).